Employment Affairs & HR

-You can download the latest JCC LETTER 130 2023-2025 NATIONAL AGREEMENT OPERATIVE WAGE SETTLEMENT
+You can download the latest JCC LETTER 130 2023-2025 NATIONAL AGREEMENT OPERATIVE WAGE SETTLEMENT from our member area.

 The parties to this Agreement are BESA and the Electrical Contractors' Association (ECA) on behalf of the employers, and the Staff Association EESA, on behalf of the staff.
 The centrepiece of the Agreement is a straightforward-to-use, free-from-bureaucracy job evaluation scheme.
 The scheme is a recognised method of assisting employers put in place a grading and pay structure for their staff employees which is fair, equitable and rational – whether or not they use the EEI Agreement.